Slicer/Slicer/Docs/user_guide/extensions_manager.md

 #### Download extension packages

+- Opening the Extension Catalog in the default web browser on your system by clicking on "Open Extensions Catalog website" in the "Settings" button's menu
-- Get application revision number from menu: Help / About 3D Slicer.
-The revision is a number preceded by r character, for example: if the complete version string is 4.13.0-2021-03-05 r29749 / 121ffbd the application revision number is 29749.
+  - Alternatively, open the website in any web browser using a link like this: `https://extensions.slicer.org/catalog/All/<revision>/<os>`, for example <https://extensions.slicer.org/catalog/All/30117/win>. `revision` refers to the application revision number that can be obtained from menu: Help / About 3D Slicer (the revision is a number preceded by r character, for example: if the complete version string is 4.13.0-2021-03-05 r29749 / 121ffbd the application revision number is 29749). `os` refers to the operating system, use `win`, `linux`, or `macosx`.
-- Start a web browser and open the extensions catalog (app store) website.
-The default Slicer extensions catalog is available at: [https://extensions.slicer.org](https://extensions.slicer.org).
-To see a list of extensions, operating system (`win`, `linux`, `macosx`) and Slicer reviesion must be provided in the format: `https://extensions.slicer.org/catalog/All/<revision>/<os>`, for example <https://extensions.slicer.org/catalog/All/30117/win>
-- Select operating system (Windows, Linux, or Mac OSX), bitness (64-bit), and revision (the application revision number retrieved in the first step).
-If "No extensions found..." message is displayed then check [troubleshooting section](#extensions-manager-does-not-show-any-extensions).
 - Click "Download" button of the selected extension(s) to download the extension package.

 #### Install downloaded extension packages

 - Open Extensions manager using menu: View / Extensions manager.
-- Click the "Install extension from file" button (folder icon in the top-right corner).
+- Click the "Install fom file..." button.
-- Select the the previously downloaded extension package.
+- Select the the previously downloaded extension package(s).
+Multiple extension packages can be selected at once.
-- Wait for the "Installed extension..." window and click "OK".
+- Wait for the installations to complete.
-- Install additional extensions as needed, then click "Restart" button to restart the application.
+- Click "Restart" button to restart the application.

 ## Troubleshooting